damithdev/flutter-leap-of-faith/README.md

 # Flutter Leap of Faith
-A leap of faith into flutter with firebase
+A leap of faith into flutter with firebase - hands on workshop
--hands on workshop